 Real time monitoring equipment, namely a Monitor Europe ML 9805 B Sulphur Dioxide analyzer was installed within the Gortalowry House complex, Church Street, Cookstown in December 2003.
 Prior to installation advice was sought on the suitability of the location from NETCEN, AEA Technologies air quality consultants.
 The site is within the 1 x 1 km grid square identified in the Stage 1 Risk and Assessment Report as having the highest proportion of coal burning properties within the Cookstown District.
-Since January 2005 the Date Management and QAQC has been managed by NETCEN.
+From January 2005 to December 2007 the Data Management and QAQC were managed by NETCEN.
+This function has been undertaken by the National Physical Laboratory since January 2008.
 The location of the real time monitor can be seen in the map included in Appendix 3 of this report.

-AUTOMATIC MONITORING RESULTS FOR 2006
+AUTOMATIC MONITORING RESULTS FOR 2007

-SO2 Continuous Monitoring Results for 2006
+SO2 Continuous Monitoring Results for 2007

 Max.
 15 Min.
-Mean μg/m3 48
+Mean μg/m 3 133

 No. of 15 Min.
-Means >266 μg/m 0
+Means >266 μg/m 3 0

 Max.
-1 Hour Mean μg/m 35
+1 Hour Mean μg/m 3 72

-No. of 1 Hour Means >350 μg/m 0
+No. of 1 Hour Means >350 μg/m 3 0

 Max.
-24 Hour Mean ug/m 11
+24 Hour Mean μg/m 3 8

-Max 24 hour Means >125 $\mu$ g/m 0
+Max.
+24 hour Means >125 μg/m 3 0

 Annual Mean SO 2 2

-Type of Monitor LIV Florescence
+Type of Monitor UV Florescence

-Data Batified?
+Data Ratified?
 Y / N Y

-National Physics Laboratory
+QAQC Carried Out By AEA Technologies (Netcen)

-Data Capture SO 2 (%) 96.2
+Data Capture SO 2 (%) 95.8%